 The airport is located between Leicester, Nottingham and Derby.
 Convenient 24/7 Skylink East Midlands Airport shuttle buses run from these three cities.
-All buses run up to every 20 minutes through the day and hourly through the night.
+All buses run every 20 minutes through the day and hourly through the night.
 Leicester, Nottingham and Derby lie at the heart of the East Midlands.
 These cities are well connected to the UK rail networks, which makes East Midlands Airport easily accessible via train.

 Read on to learn more about buying train tickets, timetables and possible connections.

 Using Trainline, you can book cheap train tickets to Leicester, Nottingham, Derby or other nearby stations.
 This will save you time and you won’t have to pay out for taxis or airport parking, meaning more spare cash for your holiday.
 Booking well in advance of your journey will get you the lowest price fares.
 National Railcards can save you a further 1/3 off an adult’s journey and 60% off kids’ fares.

 All the stations mentioned below are well connected to the UK rail network, making East Midlands Airport readily accessible from mainland Britain.
 Using the convenient Skylink East Midlands Airport shuttle buses, you can easily get to East Midlands Airport from Leicester (via Long Eaton), Nottingham and Derby stations.
 All shuttle buses run 24/7 at intervals of up to every 20 minutes during the day and every hour at night.